 7. Adjustable mounting

-When it comes to roof mount type solar attic fans the solar panels of many models are glued to their domes.
+When it comes to roof mount type, the solar panels of many models are glued to their domes.
 This can prevent them from getting maximum exposure to sunlight.
-If they had a setup that lets you change the angle of the solar panel, which lets you tilt it up or down would be helpful.
-There are some models that come with this type of tiltable solar panels.
-Depending on the location of your house and where you want to install the fan decide whether you need an attic fan with adjustable mounting.
+If they had a setup that lets you change the angle of the solar panel which lets you tilt it up or down, it would help to get more sunlight exposure.
+There are some models that come with this type of tiltable solar panel.
+Depending on the location of your house and where you want to install the fan, decide whether you need an attic fan with adjustable mounting.

 8. Build quality

 A solar attic fan should last for at least 20 to 25 years.
 So it is important that they are built to withstand adverse weather conditions.
 As the majority of the units are fitted on the roof of the house they are more prone to damage.
 Luckily most solar attic fans are built with durable materials.
 Some models use high-quality plastic parts whereas some use stainless steel frames.
 Whatever the material of the construction is, a good indicator of build quality is the warranty coverage; the longer the warranty the better the build quality.